Frequently Asked Questions (FAQs)

 Yes, you can become a proxy, which allows you to take over your child’s portal.
 As their parent/guardian this allows you to have access to their online medical records, request for appointments and request for prescription refill, on their behalf.
 To do this please contact one of our staff.

 I used to have access to my child’s online medical records in the portal but as soon as he/she turned 13 years old, the new medical records were not uploaded or visible to the portal.
 Why aren’t the new medical records showing up in his/her portal?

-**Please note that Unicare patients will have access to their medical records only if they have been seen by our provider.
+**Please note that Unicare patients will have access to their medical records only if they're registered with any of our six clinics; with their email address on file and have been seen by our provider.